songzhenhe/tectoplot/README.md

   (OSX): python=3.9 git gmt gawk ghostscript clang_osx-64 clangxx_osx-64 gfortran_osx-64
   (Linux): python=3.9 git gmt gawk ghostscript gcc_linux-64 gxx_linux-64 gfortran_linux-64

-  During installation, tectoplot will compile several helper programs written in C/C++/Fortran and will use gcc, g++, and gfortran by default.
-If this process fails or if you install tectoplot manually, you will need to run 'tectoplot -compile' from the command line.
+  tectoplot will try to compile several helper programs written in C/C++/Fortran.
+It will attempt to identify the location of these compilers during installation and using tectoplot -checkdep.

 ## Cloning the repository directly